The not-quite Japanese Tea Garden in San Antonio

 an old limestone quarry transformed into a garden

-The wall directly ahead in this pix reveals that the garden was originally a limestone quarry.
+An explanation: The wall directly ahead in this photo reveals that the garden was originally a limestone quarry.
 According info on the city website, the company that leased the site decided to abandon this quarry back in 1899 and the property became the responsibility of the the San Antonio Parks Dept. The head of the Parks Dept. decided to build a “lily pond”.
 Since then the garden has gone through one incarnation after another.

 San Antonio tea garden